background-image

 What should I include in my portfolio?

-Your portfolio should showcase a variety of design projects that demonstrate your skills, including case studies that outline your design process, challenges faced, and solutions implemented.
+Your portfolio should include a variety of design projects that demonstrate your design process, problem-solving skills, and creativity.
+Include case studies that explain your role, the challenges faced, and the outcomes.

 Build Your Entry Level Product Designer Resume with OfferLanded